objecthub/swift-clformat/README.md

 is the second one, given that numbering starts with zero).
 The last clause is special because it is prefixed with the `~;` directive using a `:` modifier: this is a default clause which is chosen when none of the others are applicable.
 Thus, `"~8[zero~;one~;two~:;many~]"` outputs `"many"`.
-With this explanation, it should be possible to understand the examples above: here `#` refers to the number of arguments that are still available and this number drives what is being returned.
+This also explains how the example above works: here `#` refers to the number of arguments that are still available and this number drives what is being returned in this

-## Supported formatting directives
+directive: `~#[...~]`.

+## Formatting directive reference

 The formatting directives supported by the _CLFormat_ framework are based on the directives specified in [Common Lisp the Language, 2nd Edition](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node1.html)